mewfree/personal-website-gatsby/src/pages/blog/adwords-create-entities/index.md

  I chose to follow the first solution but anything is possible!

 First, we'll need to modify our previous script a bit to get the "result" (the newly created ad group) back through `javascript›.getResult()`.
 Afterwards, we'll need to decide what keywords we want to add.
-It is a good idea to use broad match modifiers (sometimes shortened as BMM) as AdWords might be a bit overzealous with regular broad match keywords.
+It is a good idea to use broad match modifiers (sometimes shortened as BMM) as Google Ads might be a bit overzealous with regular broad match keywords.
 Here is a short list using Chicago as an example:
 - +bike +repair +chicago
 - +bike +repair +shop +chicago
 - +bike +shop +chicago